FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 22 German Squadrons

-.: Each squadron has morale which can change, as
+.: Each squadron has morale which can change, as does each individual AI pilot.

-.: Auto-enlist option where you are assigned
+.: Auto-enlist option where you are assigned automatically to a squadron, or Manually choose which

-which squadron, which phase of Battle of Britain
+squadron, which phase of Battle of Britain

 to enlist in and more!

-.: Fully interactive Pilot log books keep track of up to 100 virtual
+.: Fully interactive Pilot log books keep track of up to 100 virtual pilots that you may enlist at any given

-pilots that you may enlist at any given time.
-The Log Book reflects
+time.
+The Log Book reflects Pilot Biography,

-User selected Photograph and accurately tracks the
+User selected Photograph and accurately tracks the flyers Flights

-and Hours, Claims and Victories, Awards, and
+and Hours, Claims and Victories, Awards, and General Squadron Details such as location etc.

 .: Fly and survive – put claims in for potential kills (optional configuration settings allows kills to be awarded